shefaliAJ7/Neptune-Classification/README.md

 D: Design <br>
 H: Human <br>

-The sentences in IR documents needs to be classified into the type of these Human Errors.
+The sentences in IR documents need to be classified into the type of these Human Errors.

 We have 3 coders: Sally, Trixy and Frenard.
 They have labelled the sentences of various Instruction Reports (IRs).
-For the sentences, which do not belong to any of the type of Human Error, were labelled as U: uselss, by them.
+For the sentences, which do not belong to any of the type of Human Error, were labelled as U: useless, by them.

 ## Dataset
 The entire text in an IR file is split by periods(.) into sentences.